 It is essential that the CA understands the contract terms relating to loss and expense – especially any amended terms – because a claim could fail due to defective notices or any stipulated condition precedent, for example.

 Typical causes include delays, variations, suspension of work on site or payment default.
+Under the JCT 2024 contract suite, additional specific grounds have been added, such as the discovery of asbestos or ground contamination, unless due to the actions of the contractor.
 These can lead to the contractor incurring costs for disruption, additional site labour, plant and overheads, as well as financial losses and charges.

-The burden of proof is on the claimant, though, so it is essential that the contractor keeps good records of actual costs and their link to a relevant compensation event, such as a delay.
+However, the burden of proof is on the claimant, so it is essential that the contractor keeps good records of actual costs and their link to a relevant compensation event, such as a delay.

 The CA will then consider and resolve the written claim for loss and expense.
 The contractor will not be reimbursed under any other contractual provision for this type of claim.